Getting a Mortgage After a Debt Relief Order (DRO)

 Can you get a mortgage after a debt relief order?

-The short answer is yes, although it won’t be straightforward and you may need to go to a lender who specialises in arranging mortgages for people who’ve had credit issues in the past.
+The short answer is yes, although it won’t be straightforward.
+You may need to go to a lender who specialises in arranging mortgages for people with past credit issues.

-A debt relief order (DRO) works by putting restrictions on your borrowing for a period of around 12 months, after which time your debts are discharged and you are ‘freed’ from the restrictions.
-The DRO will stay on your credit file for six years but all of the debts that it covered will be erased from your record after the restriction period.
+A debt relief order (DRO) works by putting restrictions on your borrowing for a period of around 12 months, after which time your debts are discharged and you are ‘freed’ from the limits.
+The DRO will stay on your credit file for six years, but all the debts it covers will be erased from your record after the restriction period.

-You’ll likely stand a better chance of getting a mortgage with a DRO if you apply through a specialist bad credit broker, if the issue is historic and there was a reasonable explanation for it.
+If the issue is historic and there was a reasonable explanation for it, you’ll likely stand a better chance of getting a mortgage with a DRO if you apply through a specialist bad credit broker.

 Get Started with a Broker